 Cryptocurrency refers to any virtual digital currency that is not the official currency of any country.
-Examples of cryptocurrency include bitcoin, etherium, dogecoin, and the soon-to-be-launched Libra coin.
+Examples of cryptocurrencies include bitcoin, Ethereum, and Dogecoin.

 Cryptocurrency transactions work just like money transfers or credit card payments.
 But behind the scenes, the money is being transmitted through a cryptocurrency network instead of a banking system.
 Rather than dollars or euros, the money transfers in the form of bitcoins, ether, or other virtual currencies.

 For US tax purposes, cryptocurrencies are not recognized as legal currencies.
 Instead, the IRS views cryptocurrencies as property.
 Cryptocurrency might not be something you can touch like real property, but cryptocurrency is something of value that can be traded or exchanged.
 And just like you need to report income when selling other types of property, US expats will need to report income related to cryptocurrency.

 From a tax perspective, cryptocurrency generates income because the underlying cryptocurrency fluctuates in value from the time a person buys a cryptocurrency until they sell, trade, or otherwise dispose of the cryptocurrency.
 That change in the value of the underlying cryptocurrency is capital gain for US tax purposes and needs to be reported on the annual Federal Tax Return.

 The three primary ways that US expats interact with cryptocurrency are: